Carrie Bickner

 With decades of experience in digital libraries, I specialize in harmonizing diverse metadata structures to create cohesive, accessible digital collections.
-My work has included major projects like the NYPL Digital Gallery and the Lots of Copies Keep Stuff Safe (LCCKSS) initiative, where I helped develop guidelines for trusted digital preservation repositories.
+My work has included major projects like the NYPL Digital Gallery and Lots of Copies Keep Stuff Safe (LCCKSS) initiative, where I helped develop guidelines for trusted digital preservation repositories.

 As a former instructor at the Pratt Institute, I taught cataloging, metadata, and digital libraries, integrating expertise from both analog and digital materials into the classroom.
 I was also an early advocate for web standards, co-authoring The NYPL Style Guide: A Guideline for Structuring Semantic (x)HTML.
 During this period, I contributed to Web Design on a Shoestring (New Riders, 2003) and was an early speaker at SXSW Interactive, where I discussed digital preservation and the use of “semantic markup” in web design.